-- DON’T use Direct Messaging for mass-messaging students about promotions; the use of coupons, external links, marketing messages or references to the same are prohibited.
+- DON’T use Direct Messaging for mass-messaging students about promotions; the use of coupons, course referral links, external links, marketing messages or references to the same are prohibited.
 We understand that students can reach out with questions or requests, and it is important for instructors to be responsive.
 When students reach out with specific questions, you can feel free to answer them and direct them to appropriate resources.
 However, this is where we will take context into account.

 - For example, if an instructor is encouraging students within the course to send them Direct Messages asking for coupons, then it is considered a violation of our policies when an instructor provides the coupon code through Direct Messaging.